Small-cap investing: Harnessing opportunity with an active approach

 Investments in small and/or medium-sized companies typically exhibit greater risk and higher volatility than larger, more established companies.

 The Russell 2000 Index measures the performance of the small-cap segment of the US equity universe.
 The Russell 2000 Index is a subset of the Russell 3000® Index, representing approximately 10% of the total market capitalization of that index.

 The S&P 500 Index measures the performance of 500 mostly large-cap stocks weighted by market value, and is often used to represent performance of the US stock market.

 Index performance returns do not reflect any management fees, transaction costs, or expenses.
 Indices are unmanaged and one cannot invest directly in an index.

-Frank Russell Company ("Russell") is the source and owner of the trademarks, service marks, and copyrights related to the Russell Indexes.
-Russell® is a trademark of Russell.
+Frank Russell Company is the source and owner of the trademarks, service marks and copyrights related to the Russell Indexes.
+Russell® is a trademark of Frank Russell Company.

 Diversification may not protect against market risk.